OpenSaucedHub/.github/.github/CLA.md

 ## Moral Rights

-To the fullest extent permitted under applicable law, you hereby waive, and agree not to assert, all of your "moral rights" in or relating to your Contributions for the benefit of OSC, its assigns, and their respective direct and indirect sublicensees.
+To the fullest extent permitted under applicable law, you hereby waive, and agree not to assert, all of your "moral rights" in or relating to your Contributions for the benefit of OSH, its assigns, and their respective direct and indirect sublicensees.

 ## Third Party Content/Rights